 Dr. Anido holds a Master in Business Administration (MBA) from Duke University (NC, US) with a certification in Health Sector Management and concentration in Entrepreneurship and Innovation.
 In addition, she received her PhD from the University of Barcelona (Spain) and has over 10 years of scientific career in translational oncology at the Vall d’Hebron Institute of Oncology (Spain).
 Dr. Anido is a recipient of merit-based scholarships from the Spanish Association Against Cancer (AECC), Rafael del Pino Foundation, Caja Madrid Foundation and Duke University’s Julian Connally Scholarship.

-Dr. Hulme is Senior Director of Immuno-Oncology Research at Northern Biologics.
+Dr. Hulme is Vice-President and Head of Research at Northern Biologics.
 Dr. Hulme joined Northern Biologics in 2015 as Director of Fibrosis, where she led the fibrosis team and developed and advanced several innovative antibody therapeutics for the treatment of fibrotic diseases.
+In 2018 Dr. Hulme assumed the leadership of Northern's immuno-oncology portfolio and in 2019 was promoted to Vice-President and Head of Research.
 Prior to joining Northern Biologics, Dr. Hulme held positions of increasing responsibility in Inflammation Research at Amgen.
 During her eight years at Amgen, Dr. Hulme led cross-functional preclinical teams developing innovative small molecule and protein therapeutics for inflammatory diseases, fibrosis and immuno-oncology.

 Dr. Hulme obtained her PhD in Pharmacology from the University of Leeds, UK, which was followed by postdoctoral research in mechanisms of ion channel regulation at the University of Washington, Seattle.